 So if you’ve got some time on your hands and fancy a short break from the UK’s mainstream attractions, be sure to visit this fun beach town.

-Brighton has a vibrant cultural scene, and will strike a chord with those looking to share in its non-conformist atmosphere.
+Brighton has a vibrant cultural scene and will strike a chord with those looking to share in its eccentric atmosphere.
 Making the headlines as “Britain’s hippiest city” or “a city of misfits”, the so-called London-by-the-Sea will charm you with its quirky vibe.

 If you’re traveling on a budget, you’ll be happy to know that the best way to get around and make the most of Brighton is by foot.
-The city is compact and you can find the major attractions in the centre, with the seafront promenade within easy reach.
+The city is compact and you can find the major attractions in the centre, with the seafront promenade within easy reach, a 10-minutes walk from Brighton Station.

-The public transport network, however, is well developed and you can easily get around by bus if you’re on a tight schedule or don’t feel like taking out your map.
+The public transport network is well developed and you can easily navigate by bus if you’re on a tight schedule or don’t feel like taking out your map.

 Without further ado, let’s dive into a list of cool things to do in Brighton.